Wilderness Living Skills, Connection with Nature and Woodland Crafts

 Bushcraft with David Willis provides wilderness living skills, nature connection and woodland crafts.
 David runs scheduled courses throughout the year, with activities to suit all ages, abilities and needs!

 Why David?
-David has been teaching Bushcraft since 2010.
-He has trained with some of the best in this adventure sector, spent a year studying many aspects of this craft, and continues to engage in on-going professional development.
-Above all he loves his job, being out doors close to nature, and teaching all ages, abilities and needs.
-Find out more – read David’s about page.
+He has been teaching Bushcraft since 2010.
+He trained with some of the most respected, knowledgeable and experienced in Bushcraft, spent a year studying many aspects of this craft, and continues to engage in on-going professional development.
+Above all he loves his job, being outdoors close to nature, sharing and teaching.

 Bread baking as it’s meant to be, in the outdoors, baked on a campfire!
 The fresh air scented with aromas of freshly baked bread, smell of the campfire and the taste of warm bread – find out more about the Campfire Bread Baking course.

-Learn different methods to create fire, modern and primitive, fire-steels through to fire-by-friction and make your own bow-drill kit to practice with and take home – find out more about the Art of Fire course.
+Learn different methods to create fire, modern and primitive, fire-steels through to fire-by-friction and make your own bow-drill kit to practice with and take home – find out more about the Art of Fire – Fire by Friction course.

-Another favourite, learning about the trees and the properties of their wood, before harvesting some and then carving beautiful and functional utensils such as spoons and other woodland crafts – learn more about Whittling and Woodcraft course.
+Another favourite, learning about the trees and the properties of their wood, before harvesting some and then carving beautiful and functional utensils such as spoons and other woodland crafts – learn more about Whittling and Woodcraft – Spoon Carving course.